sillygir1/tumblr-tg-bridge/README.md

 The whole project is WIP and so is this readme.

 >[!IMPORTANT]
-> Needs a `.env` with configuration, if you're not going to use docker container, uncomment 2 `donenv` lines
+> Needs a `.env` with configuration, if you're not going to use docker container, uncomment 2 `dotenv` lines

 ## Usage